rosell-dk/webp-convert/docs/v2.0/converting/options.md

 ```
 Type:          integer (0-6)
 Default:       6
-Supported by:  cwebp, imagick, gmagick, imagemagick, graphicsmagick and ffmpeg
+Supported by:  cwebp, imagick, gmagick, imagemagick, graphicsmagick, ffmpeg and vips
 ```
 This parameter controls the trade off between encoding speed and the compressed file size and quality.
 Possible values range from 0 to 6.
 0 is fastest.
 6 results in best quality.
-In ffmpeg, this value is used for the "compression_level" option (same thing)<br><br>
+PS: "method" is not a very descriptive name, but this is what its called in libwebp, which is why we also choose it for webpconvert.
+In ffmpeg, they renamed it "compression_level", in vips, they call it "reduction_effort".
+Both better names, but as said, use "method" with webpconvert<br><br>

 ### `near-lossless`
 ```